 South Plains College has identified a number of courses which may be taken for dual credit through the early admissions program.
 Most students take courses commonly required for any bachelor's degree program at Texas universities.
 Academic credit received at South Plains College is fully transferable to Texas public universities.
 Courses available at the high schools may be found by contacting counselors from the high schools listed on the Dual Credit High School Partners page.

 Enrollment in Dual Credit Courses

 Students wishing to participate should talk with their parents and high school counselor before enrolling.
-Then, the student must obtain a Dual Credit and Early Admission Course Approval Form from the Dual Credit Office at SPC and have the form signed by a parent and their high school principal.
-Students will need to submit an ApplyTexas Application for Admission, the Dual Credit/Early Admission Course Approval Form, a current high school transcript, and current test scores indicating TSI compliance to the Dual Credit Office at SPC.
+Then, the student must obtain a Dual Credit and Concurrent Enrollment Approval form from the Dual Credit Office at SPC and have the form signed by a parent and their high school principal.
+Students will need to submit an ApplyTexas Application for Admission, the Dual Credit and Concurrent Enrollment Approval form, a current high school transcript, and current test scores indicating TSI compliance to the Dual Credit Office at SPC.
 Click here for Dual Credit Forms for Enrollment.